ibm-cloud-docs/vpc/vpn-client-to-site-planning.md

 When you create a VPN server, you can specify either high-availability or stand-alone mode.

 * If you select high-availability mode, you must deploy the VPN server across two subnets in different zones.
 Use this mode for production deployments.
 Best for multi-zone deployments and solutions where client VPN access is critical.
 * If you select stand-alone mode, you deploy the VPN server in a single subnet and zone.
 Use this mode for a pilot, non-production deployment where multi-zone resiliency is not required.

 ### VPN server authentication
 {: #server-authentication}

 You must specify a VPN server certificate during provisioning.
 You can create a certificate using the {{site.data.keyword.cloud_notm}} Certificate Manager, or use one of your own.

    If using the CLI or API, you must specify the certificate's CRN.
-To obtain the certificate CRN, see [Locating the certificate CRN ](/docs/vpc?topic=vpc-client-to-site-authentication#locating-cert-crn).
+To obtain the certificate CRN, see [Locating the certificate CRN](/docs/vpc?topic=vpc-client-to-site-authentication#locating-cert-crn).
    {: note}

 If the VPN server is using user ID and passcode authentication only, you only need to specify the VPN server certificate, which includes the public/private key and CA certificate.
 The VPN service gets the public and private keys from the certificate instance and stores them in the VPN server.
 This CA certificate is also copied in the client profile so that the client can use the CA certificate to verify the VPN server.